News

 The White House did not provide a progress report on Trump’s order to end restorative justice practices, but did respond to an Epoch Times request for an update.

-“The Trump Administration is committed to restoring safety and order in American classrooms by ensuring school discipline policies are based on objective behavior, not DEI,” White House spokesperson Liz Huston said in a Nov.
+“The Trump Administration is committed to restoring safety and order in American classrooms by ensuring school discipline policies are based on objective behavior, not [diversity, equity, and inclusion],” White House spokesperson Liz Huston said in a Nov.
 25 email.
 “President Trump is promoting academic excellence and prioritizing the needs of students, parents, and teachers. ”

 At the state level, within the past two years 11 Republican-led states passed laws or have pending legislation promoting traditional disciplinary measures and teacher control, while 10 Democrat-led states have passed or have pending legislation promoting progressive alternatives for punishing disruptive students.
 Rhode Island passed laws on both sides of that issue, according to the National Conference of State Legislatures.

-Educational policy leaders and organizations, meanwhile, say discipline reform should start with the adults closest to the classrooms: teachers and principals.
+According to educational policy leaders and organizations, meanwhile, discipline reform should start with the adults closest to the classrooms: teachers and principals.

 Lockers at Gardena High School within the Los Angeles Unified School District in Gardena, Calif., on Aug.
 14, 2025.
 (John Fredricks/The Epoch Times)